-The Crayfish Habitat Restoration project if acquired will help to achieve multiple goals: to protect habitat for the Panama City crayfish (Procambarus econfinae), offer recreational greenspace, and provide watershed protection for St. Andrews Bay.
+The Crayfish Habitat Restoration project will help to protect habitat for the Panama City crayfish, offer recreational greenspace and provide watershed protection for St. Andrews Bay.
 Long-term management will be facilitated by funds pledged by the U.S. Fish and Wildlife Service and two private partners.